 Driving to Faux Falls, you will have beautiful views of the La Sal mountains.

-You will know you are at the right place, when you see this small sign.
+You are at the right place, when you see this sign.
 There is parking just before, and to the right of this sign.
 There is space for only 4-5 cars.

 “Official” Trailhead.
-There is a little bit of information here, and you can see Faux Falls ahead.
+You can see Faux Falls ahead.

 Walk down the sandy trail for 100 yards until you reach the falls.

-Soaking up the sun!
+Soaking up the sun my first time here in April 2016!
 The water was fun to play in up to my legs, but I couldn’t build up enough confidence to stand under the falls.
-Two of the others in our group did though.
-Plus, the dogs had fun taking a dip.
-Be sure to wear water shoes on this hike, so you don’t slip on the rocks and can wade.